kunle123-ui/kunle/Accounts-&-Permissions.md

 - @bob and @stacy can be explicitly identified as the owners of this account
 - @bob and @stacy have elevated privileges for the the **publish** permissions.
+- The public key cannot _publish_ without an additional signature from @bob or @stacy